EMF Safety

 (This page is under construction.)

-I often have people ask me about things I’ve learned regarding health effects of technology that emits electro-magnetic frequencies (EMFs).
+I often have people ask me about things I’ve learned regarding health effects of technology that emits electro-magnetic fields (EMFs).
 So I added this portion of my site as a quick reference for those who are interested.
 It has taken me years to learn what I have (often the hard way) about what to watch out for and how to counter it.
 Here are the things I wish I had found all in one place when I first started learning about the dangers of EMFs.

 I won’t go into much detail explaining the science of the health effects or how EMFs work, since there are other sites that explain that already.
 (See the Useful Links section below.)